kougioulis/CS-673/README.md

 ### 📌 Environment Details

 - The first environment runs on Python 3.8.19.
-- The second environment runs on Python 3.10.1.
+- The second environment runs on Python 3.10.1, 🔥 PyTorch 1.13.0 and PyTorch lightning 2.2.2.

 ### 🥰 Reproducing the experiments